-SQL Server tab
+SQL Server and Sybase tabs

-The following information applies to a connection to a Microsoft SQL Server database.
+The following information applies to a connection to a Microsoft SQL Server or Sybase Adaptive Server database.

-Note that to connect to a Microsoft SQL Server database, you must first download the appropriate Microsoft SQL Server connection driver, and then click Tools, then Preferences, and use the SQL Developer user preference pane for Database: Third Party JDBC Drivers to add the driver.
+Note that to connect to a Microsoft SQL Server or Sybase Adaptive Server database, you must first download the appropriate connection driver, and then click Tools, then Preferences, and use the SQL Developer user preference pane for Database: Third Party JDBC Drivers to add the driver.

-Host Name: Host system for the Microsoft SQL Server database.
+Host Name: Host system for the Microsoft SQL Server or Sybase Adaptive Server database.

-Port: TCP/IP Port on which Microsoft SQL Server will listen.
+Port: TCP/IP Port on which Microsoft SQL Server or Sybase Adaptive Server will listen.

-Retrieve Database: Name of the Microsoft SOL Server database.
+Retrieve Database: Name of the Microsoft SQL Server or Sybase Adaptive Server database.